davehamptonusa/expound/README.md

 # expound.js

 The purpose of 'expound' is to be able to construct your objects in a declarative fashion.
-This allows all of the relavant code to be logically near each other in the codebase as well as affords built in functionailty for things you do anyways.
+This allows all of the relavant code to be logically near each other in the codebase as well making convenient functionailty for things you do anyways.
 Type checking, triggers, wrappers, private variables etc.

 It uses the new ecma script 5 property descriptors to works its mojo.
 Normally, property descriptors can be either data descriptors or accessor descriptors - but not both.  'expound' enables you to have the functionailty of both in a familiar syntax.